unik-name/help-unikname/docs/3-unikname-connect/integration-technology/wordpress/README.md

 **All done!**

-New users are now able to use their @unikname SSID to sign-up to your Wordpress website.
+New users are now able to use their @unikname ID to sign-up to your Wordpress website.

 <hseparator/>